ovsama/Genomic_Data_Science/README.md

 # Genomic_Data_Science

-This repository provides a real-life examples of working with genomic data using Bioconductor packages.
+This repository provides a real-life examples of handling genomic data using Bioconductor packages.